Cheeden/tp/docs/UserGuide.md

 Format: `editplan INDEX pl/Date|Description`

 * Updates an existing lesson plan entry for the student at the specified INDEX.
-* `DATE` must be in the format YYYY-MM-DD. **This date must match an existing lesson plan entry for the student.**
+* **The input `DATE` must match an existing lesson plan entry for the student.**<br>
+  If no lesson plan or more than one lesson plan entry is found for the specified date, an error message will be shown.
 * `DESCRIPTION` is the new description for the lesson plan, which will overwrite the old entry for that date.
-* If no lesson plan or more than one lesson plan entry is found for the specified date, an error message will be shown.

 > **Tip:**
 > Use `editplan` to adjust future lesson plans as a student's needs change.
 Use `viewplans` first to see which dates have entries you can edit.